zhaoak/from-scratch-social-media-site/README.md

     - `upsertProfile(profile)` - updates/creates profile in supabase: if a field is left blank, do not update that column
     - `incrementPopularity(id)` - using id, increments profile popularity in DB
     - `decrementPopularity(id)` - same as above but decrement instead

+### Chatroom functions

+    - `fetchRecentMessages` - on chatroom load
+    - `sendMessage(message)` - send message to the table, doesn't use realtime
+    - `renderMessage(message)` - takes message object as argument
+    - `displayNewMessage` - display function that appends rendered messaged to the chat display
+    - `displayPreviousMessages` - display function for previous messaged when entering chatroom, appending to chat display
+    - `handleMessage(message)` - error checking and message type identification function before displaying to chat

 ### Other Functions